-Graduates of our Ph.D. in Learning and Teaching in STEM Engineering and Technology Education program area of study become leaders in engineering and technology education in K-12 formal and non-formal settings.
+Graduates of our Ph.D. in Learning and Teaching in STEM: Engineering and Technology Education concentration become leaders in engineering and technology education in K-12 formal and non-formal settings.
 Through scholarly pursuits in the field, learning and teaching, and public policy, they take positions as scholars, supervisors, teacher educators, non-formal science/engineering educators, entrepreneurs, designers and faculty members in higher education institutions.

-This Ph.D. in Learning and Teaching in STEM Engineering and Technology Education program area of study is for students who wish to become leaders through scholarly pursuits in engineering and technology learning, teaching and practice.
+This Ph.D. in Learning and Teaching in STEM: Engineering and Technology Education concentration is for students who wish to become leaders through scholarly pursuits in engineering and technology learning, teaching and practice.
 In addition to the essential habits of mind and practice unique to engineering and technology, the program will also promote 21st century technology skills that are necessary for influencing public policy, educational reform and promoting technological literacy.
 Engineering education is a rapidly expanding field in the post-secondary arena and in K-12 settings.
 The Next Generation Science Standards and the National Standards for Technological Literacy include engineering as an essential learning focus.

 This degree within the College of Education combines current engineering and technology education faculty from both the College of Engineering and College of Education.
-Through these partnerships, this program area of study will offer an innovative concentration that will have specializations in areas of: K-12 outreach education, post-secondary teacher education and instruction, engineering education research and community college service.
+Through these partnerships, this concentration will offer innovative specializations in areas of: K-12 outreach education, post-secondary teacher education and instruction, engineering education research and community college service.

-Graduates of this cross-disciplinary program area of study are prepared for successful positions across engineering education and technology education enterprises, including: engineering faculty positions in all types of universities, educational research; university assessment staff, engineering policy, industry training management, and K-12 district or local area specialists.
+Graduates of this cross-disciplinary concentration are prepared for successful positions across engineering education and technology education enterprises, including: engineering faculty positions in all types of universities, educational research; university assessment staff, engineering policy, industry training management, and K-12 district or local area specialists.

 If interested, please contact: